amarshavir/content/posts/angels.md

 Angels have several vital roles in Islam, including:

-1. Messengers: Angels are often described as messengers from Allah and are said to convey Allah's messages to humans.
+- _Messengers_: from Allah and are said to convey Allah's messages to humans.

-2. Recorders: Angels are believed to record a person's thoughts, words, and actions.
+- _Recorders_: of a  person's thoughts, words, and actions.

-3. Protectors: Angels are also seen as protectors of human beings, with each person having two angels who record their actions.
+- _Protectors_: of human beings, with each person having two angels who record their actions.

-4. Guardians: In Islam, angels are also believed to be the guardians of heaven and hell and to be responsible for guarding the gates of each.
+- _Guardians_:  of heaven and hell and to be responsible for guarding the gates of each.

-5. Intermediaries: Angels are considered intermediaries between Allah and humans, carrying out his commands and responding to human needs and prayers.
+- _Intermediaries_: between Allah and humans, carrying out his commands and responding to human needs and prayers.

 Islam recognizes several specific angels, including Gabriel (Jibreel), Michael (Mika'il), and Azrael (Izra'il), who are mentioned in the Qur'an.
 Each angel is believed to have a unique role and responsibility in serving Allah and the world.